 Grayl Geopress Water Purifier Bottle

 Water purification is mega-mega-important in the majority of the world (157 of 198 countries to be precise).
-My travelling companion of three-ish months Tyrone can attest to that – he was the little Giardia lamblia that could.
+My traveling companion of three-ish months Tyrone can attest to that – he was the little Giardia lamblia that could.

 After writing a full roundup on the best filtered water bottles (yay, for shameless self plugs), I now know an excessive amount of information about water purification.
 With any luck, that’ll help prevent me from contracting Giardia again!